Expand globally and you’ll almost certainly have to run AdWords campaigns in overseas markets where English isn’t the first language.

 How to go about it

-With AdWords you reach potential customers in other countries when they're in a purchasing mindset.
+With AdWords you reach potential overseas customers when they're in a purchasing mindset.
 You see how many people are shown your ads, visit your website, or call your business.
 You can even target specific sub-sections of people.

 Once you’ve found what’s working and what’s not, you can tweak your ads and test your changes to see if they work better.